Payrolling benefits in kind

 Do the current payroll process and records make it easy to calculate payments for these employees to feed this into payroll in time to include correct benefit in kind amounts?

-Who within the payroll or finance teams will be responsible for sourcing and collating benefits data, and checking taxable values are correct monthly?
+Decide who within the payroll or finance teams will be responsible for sourcing and collating benefits data, and checking taxable values are correct monthly.
+What will this process look like and will be it be robust enough to capture all information?

 Do the current payroll reporting systems need to be reviewed in line with the expectation this additional monthly reporting may require a new process to be implemented?